Saturday, January 25, 2025

 Black Point to Little Farmer Cay

-I left Black Point heading to Little Farmer Cay
+I left Black Point heading to Little Farmer Cay.

-I was going to take the VPR route, but I lost my nerves and went out around Harvey Cay and back in to Little Farmer Cay.
+I was going to take the VPR route, but I lost my nerves and went out around Harvey Cay and back into Little Farmer Cay.

 Most of the other boats anchored near Kemp Bay.